 The GBSA has grown from just 20 kids on 2 teams in the league, to now housing 242 players, 18 teams, and 3 age divisions.
+The league came from the founding of the Special Olympics in Chicago by Eunice Kennedy Shriver in 1968.
+George Bray and friends followed with their first season in 1968 now celebrating their 50th year of service to this vibrant community.
 The players, spectators, coaches, and volunteers will tell you that the atmosphere of a GBSA league game is like no other - sometimes it’s hard to tell who the crowd is cheering for!
 Reaching beyond the borders of London into Sarnia and West Lorne, the GBSA has one of the largest reaches for any sports association, proving there are no borders for those who want the opportunity to play.
 Because of the diversity of talent that is brought to the league, everyone involved has learned humility, understanding, and awareness; spreading kindness like confetti.

 The George Bray Sports Association plays the game of hockey, but teaches the way of life.